UMWEDU/umw-commencement-sync/_pages/guide.md

 <div><strong>Commencement Cords</strong><a href="http://www.umw.edu/commencement/wp-content/uploads/sites/13/2015/01/cordscrop.png"><img class="size-medium wp-image-467 alignright" src="http://www.umw.edu/commencement/wp-content/uploads/sites/13/2015/01/cordscrop-148x300.png" alt="" width="148" height="300" /></a></div>
 <div>Students may be eligible to wear grad cords denoting University activities and accomplishments outside of the classroom.</div>
 <div>To determine eligibility, please review criteria here:  <a href="http://students.umw.edu/chls/graduation-cords">http://students.umw.edu/chls/graduation-cords</a>/.
 For additional information, please contact the Center for Honor, Leadership, and Service at 540-654-2272 or <a href="mailto:chls@umw.edu">chls@umw.edu</a></div>
+<h2>Getting your name right!</h2>
+This year, the University of Mary Washington invite you to use NameCoach to make sure your name is pronounced correctly at commencement.
+Just click the link below based on the College from which you will graduate.
+Follow the directions on how to voice-record your name, it's that easy!
+You may also fill out the phonetic spelling of your name while you're on the website.

+<strong>College of Arts and Science</strong>: <a href="https://www.name-coach.com/record/1A019">https://www.name-coach.com/record/1A019</a>

+<strong>College of Business:</strong> <a href="https://www.name-coach.com/record/8B018">https://www.name-coach.com/record/8B018</a>
 <h2>Celebrate!</h2>
 </div>
 <h3>Graduation Ball, The Anderson Center                                                                                                                     Thursday, May 11, 2017  ~  9:00 p.m.  to 1:00 a.m.</h3>